 Data analysis is another important step.
 But, again, the biggest issue is reviewing and moderating at scale.
 So how can a small moderation team police every single post or interaction when thousands are created daily?

 This is where moderation technology – such as filters – can help weed out suspicious activity and flag possible fraud.

 To stay ahead of fraudsters, you need a combination of human expertise, AI, and filters.
-While it’s possible for marketplace owners to train AI to recognize these patterns at scale, completely new scams won’t be picked up by AI (as it relies on being trained on a dataset).
-This is where experienced and informed moderators can really add value.
+While marketplace owners can train AI to recognize these patterns at scale, completely new scams won’t be picked up by AI (as it relies on being trained on a dataset).
+This is where experienced and informed moderators can add value.